gpwolfe/data-lake/examples/example_dataset_request2.md

 # Contribute content
-​

 ## Contributor
-> Contact information about the person requesting/uploading the data.
+> Contact information about the person requesting/submitting the data.
 Used for communication purposes.
 ​

 **Name**: Josh Vita
 **Email**: vita1@llnl.gov
-​

 ## Dataset
 > Any information necessary to help the ColabFit find and access the data, and to correctly cite relevant material.
 The "name" and "description" will be used when publishing to the ColabFit exchange, and should be human-readable.
+Author list should include full first names, unless the author is normally attributed by initials.
+Links should include relevant publications and online location of dataset, if available.

 **Name**:
 InP_JPCA2020